Zoom lens: History

+Because of their relative bulk, it wasn't until as recently as 1986 that a zoom lens was designed with sufficiently compact dimensions and finally found its way into a consumer compact (point and shoot) camera, this being the Pentax Zoom 70.

-Since then advances in optical design, particularly the use of computers for optical ray tracing, has made the design and construction of zoom lenses much easier, and they are now used widely in professional and amateur photography.
+Since then advances in optical lens design, particularly the use of computers for optical ray tracing, has made the design and construction of zoom lenses much easier, and they are now used widely in professional and amateur photography.

 Design

 There are many possible designs for zoom lenses, the most complex ones having upwards of thirty individual lens elements and multiple moving parts.
 Most, however, follow the same basic design.
 Generally they consist of a number of individual lenses that may be either fixed or slide axially along the body of the lens.
 While the magnification of a zoom lens changes, it is necessary to compensate for any movement of the focal plane to keep the focused image sharp.
 This compensation may be done by mechanical means (moving the complete lens assembly while the magnification of the lens changes) or optically (arranging the position of the focal plane to vary as little as possible while the lens is zoomed).

 A simple scheme for a zoom lens divides the assembly into two parts: a focusing lens similar to a standard, fixed-focal-length photographic lens, preceded by an afocal zoom system, an arrangement of fixed and movable lens elements that does not focus the light, but alters the size of a beam of light travelling through it, and thus the overall magnification of the lens system.

 In this simple optically compensated zoom lens, the afocal system consists of two positive (converging) lenses of equal focal length (lenses L1 and L3) with a negative (diverging) lens (L2) between them, with an absolute focal length less than half that of the positive lenses.
 Lens L3 is fixed, but lenses L1 and L2 can be moved axially in a particular non-linear relationship.
 This movement is usually performed by a complex arrangement of gears and cams in the lens housing, although some modern zoom lenses use computer-controlled servos to perform this positioning.

 While the negative lens L2 moves from the front to the back of the lens, the lens L1 moves forward and then backward in a parabolic arc.
 In doing so, the overall angular magnification of the system varies, changing the effective focal length of the complete zoom lens.
 At each of the three points shown, the three-lens system is afocal (neither diverging or converging the light), and hence does not alter the position of the focal plane of the lens.
 Between these points, the system is not exactly afocal, but the variation in focal plane position can be small enough (about ±0.01 mm in a well-designed lens) not to make a significant change to the sharpness of the image.